tacman/lemon-squeezy/sfcasts/checkout-api.md

 To do that, inject `HttpClientInterface $lsClient` and `ShoppingCart $cart`... and let’s move the actual business logic of the API call to a separate method for convenience.
-Down here, say
+Down here, write
 `$lsCheckoutUrl = $this->createLsCheckoutUrl($lsClient, $cart);` and finally,
 `return $this->redirect($lsCheckoutUrl);`.
 Looking good!